matt-maguire/www/content/posts/20140414_beverage-antennas/index.md

 I didn’t know anthing about this topic, so I thought it would be great to go away, do some research and learn about them so I could deliver a lecture.
 It seems indeed that beverage antennas are a great option for receiving signals on the low bands, but they do require a huge amount of space, and are less well suited at a transmissing antenna.

-The [lecture was recorded](https://youtu.be/xnVgbdkK_Iw) and can be found on the club’s YouTube channel.
+The lecture was recorded and can be found on the club’s YouTube channel:

+{{< youtube xnVgbdkK_Iw >}}

 The [slidepack](https://www.slideshare.net/VK2MB/april-2014-lecture-beverage-antennas) is available on slideshare.